francisA88/WebSurface.py/progress_logs.md

 #### Date: 24th of October, 2025

 Worked largely on translating keyboard presses from Kivy to Ultralight.
 Got stuck at interpreting events having modifiers too, like Caps Lock and shift

+#### Date: 3rd of November, 2025

+- Still wworked on properly translating keyboard inputs.
+Also worked on extending the WebSurface widget to allow multiple independent instances, just like other all other widgets.
+- Finished working on translating the keyboard input for now.
+Work still needs be done with respect to accounting for all input method.
+- Work remains to be done for translating game pad input